Jarrell28/data-structures-and-algorithms/javascript/code-challenges/linkedList/README.md

 insertBefore(value, newValue) - Inserts a new node in the linked list before a node that matches the value of the first argument

 insertAfter(value, newValue) - Inserts a new node in the linked list after a node that matches the value of the first argument

+kthFromEnd(index) - Returns the nodes value whose index is equal to argument starting from the end of the list